 Day 1 – Wander Historic Old Town and Downtown Portland

-Your first day in Portland will begin in the historic Old Town.
+The first day of the Portland itinerary will begin in the historic Old Town.
 Known for its inclusion of Old Town Chinatown, this part of town covers a few city blocks along the Willamette River.

-You’ll find everything from quirky shops, restaurants and bars to the quiet Lan Su Chinese Garden.
+You’ll find everything from quirky shops, restaurants and bars to many unique local businesses.

 Portland Saturday Market

-If your plans include visiting Portland over the weekend then you will want to start your day at the Portland Saturday Market.
+If your plans include visiting Portland over the weekend then you will want to start your day at the local Saturday Market.

-Every Saturday and Sunday between March and Christmas Eve hundreds of vendors will set up booths along the Willamette River in Tom McCall Waterfront Park beneath the Burnside Bridge.
+Every Saturday and Sunday between March and Christmas Eve hundreds of vendors will set up booths in Tom McCall Waterfront Park beneath the Burnside Bridge.

 Find unique art, delicious munchies and a variety of entertainment as you stroll through the market for a uniquely Portland experience.

 From here you’ll make your way up to the Chinatown Gates and the official entrance into Portland’s classic Chinatown.
-As a city within a city, there are lots of shops to explore and food to enjoy.
+As a city within a city center, there are lots of shops to explore and food to enjoy.

 One of the biggest Portland attractions in Chinatown are the Shanghai Tunnels.
 Officially known as the Old Portland Underground, the tunnels are a series of underground passageways connecting a variety of shops and businesses.